On the possibility of mixed phases in disordered quantum paraelectrics: Abstract

 \section{Abstract}

-We present a theory of phase transition in quantum critical paraelectrics in the presence of a quenched random-T$_c$ disorder using replica trick.
-The effects of locally ordered regions and their slow dynamics are included by breaking the replica symmetry at a vector level.
-The occurrence of a mixed phase at any finite value of disorder strength is argued and a a broad power law distribution of quantum critical points is predicted.
-Results are interesting in the context of a certain class of disordered materials near quantum phase transitions.
+We present a theory of phase transition in quantum critical paraelectrics in presence of quenched random-T$_c$ disorder using replica trick.
+The effects of disorder induced locally ordered regions and their slow dynamics are included by breaking the replica symmetry at vector level.
+The occurrence of a mixed phase at any finite value of disorder strength is argued.
+A broad power law distribution of quantum critical points and and its finite temperature consequences are predicted.
+Results are interesting in the context of a certain class of disordered materials near quantum phase transition.